10 Best Examples of Ancient Greek Architecture

 Temple of Hera, Olympia

-The temple of Hera was built in 590 BC and was built to dedicate to the queen of Greek goddesses.
-It is believed that originally the temple comprised a corridor and room built from wood which was expanded gradually and was transformed into a stone architecture.
+The temple of Hera, a part of classical Greek architecture buildings, was built in 590 BC and was built and dedicated to the queen of Greek goddesses.
+It is believed that originally the temple comprised a corridor and room built from wood which was expanded gradually and transformed into stone architecture.

 Temple of Hera, Olympia